driebit/ginger/modules/mod_ginger_banner/README.md

 This [Ginger](https://ginger.nl) module provides the following.

-1. Configurable banner trough config key
+1. Configurable banner through config key
-2. Configurable banner for editors trough resource
+2. Configurable banner for editors through resource

 ## How to add a banner for admins